Color in Chinese culture: Black

-Black (黑 hēi), corresponding to water, is generally understood as a neutral color, though it appears in many negative contexts in chengyu and common names.
+Black (黑 hēi), corresponding to water, it is generally understood as a neutral color, though it appears in many negative contexts in chengyu and common names.
 "Black cult" (黑幫 hēibāng) is the usual name for Chinese organized crime and the Thick Black Theory of the late Qing intellectual Li Zongwu (李宗吾, 1879–1943) is an exhortation to opportunism.
 In modern China, black is used in clothing, especially in professional contexts.
 Black has less association with mourning than white in traditional Chinese culture.
 Formal black jackets and slacks have become associated with international professionalism.

 The I Ching regards black as Heaven's color.
 The saying "heaven and earth are black" was rooted in the observation that the northern sky was black.
 Ancient Chinese people believed Tiandi resided in the North Star.
 The taijitu uses black and white or red to represent the unity of yin and yang.
 Ancient Chinese people regarded black as the king of colors and honored black more consistently than any other color.
 Laozi said "know the white, keep the black", and Taoists believe black is the color of the Tao.

 White

 White (白, bái) corresponds with metal among the wuxing and represents, transparency through to gold.
 It symbolizes brightness, purity, and clarity.

 White is also the traditional color of mourning.
+Death rituals are "white affairs" (Baishi 白事).
+White is the color of yin force and traditionally associated with ghosts.

-Ever since the Chinese economic reform and influx of Western cultural values, white wedding gowns have become more popular.
+Ever since the reform and opening up and influx of Western cultural values, white wedding gowns have become more popular.